ctc-oss/fapolicy-analyzer/CONTRIBUTING.md

 ```
 ### Using the make command driver

 There are a number of make targets to kick-off common development tasks.
-Invoking make without a command-line target with list the higher level targets with a short summary:
+Invoking make without a command-line target will list the higher level targets with a short summary:

 ```{shell}
 $ make